-A little soul-searching is in order to determine what items you would take with you if you had to leave in less than one hour.
+Home equipment.
+A little soul searching is in order to determine what items you would take with you if you had to leave in less than one hour.
 Would it be your computer, or iPod?
 How long would it take you to unhook all the wires?
-Thinking through how you would get everything in the car for all family members is another good exercise to go through.
+Thinking through how you would get everything in the car for all family members is another useful exercise.